Tanner Boser: Ultimate Fighting Championship

-Boser was scheduled to face Sergei Pavlovich on December 4, 2021 at UFC on ESPN 31.
-However due to travel issues, the bout was scrapped.
+Boser was scheduled to face Sergei Pavlovich on December 4, 2021, at UFC on ESPN 31.
+However, due to travel issues, the bout was scrapped.

 Boser was scheduled to face Rodrigo Nascimento on April 23, 2022, at UFC Fight Night 205.
 However, Nascimento withdrew from the event for unknown reasons, and he was replaced by Alexander Romanov.
 In turn Boser was out of the fight due to an injury.
 He was replaced by Chase Sherman.

 Boser was rebooked against Rodrigo Nascimento for September 17, 2022 at UFC Fight Night: Sandhagen vs. Song.
 Boser lost the fight via split decision.

-Boser is scheduled to face Ion Cuțelaba in a light heavyweight contest on April 15, 2023, at UFC on ESPN 44.
+Boser faced Ion Cuțelaba in a light heavyweight contest on April 15, 2023, at UFC on ESPN 44.
+He lost the fight via first-round technical knockout.

+As the last fight of his prevailing contract, Boser faced Aleksa Camur on August 5, 2023, at UFC Fight Night 225.
+He won the fight by unanimous decision.
+Following the victory, Boser became a free agent.

+Global Fight League

+On December 11, 2024, it was announced that Boser was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.